 Often called Slack or Skype for gamers, several communities have adopted discord over the last few years.
-Many of the features that make Discord Ideal for gaming appeal to online communities built around everything from popular content creators, tabletop board games to web development and Kpop.
+Many of the features that make Discord Ideal for gaming appeal to online communities built around everything from popular content creators, tabletop board games to web design and Kpop.

 Now, with many local businesses and professionals looking to network online, finding the right communication service that will support your needs is essential.